Dear

 DNA (Deoxyribonucleic Acid) = Molecules bearing genetic information

-(Bechtel, 1995).
-A macromolecule usually consisting of antiparallel polynucleotide chains held together by hydrogen
+1995).
+A macromolecule usually consisting of antiparallel polynucleotide chains held together by hydrogen bonds, in

-bonds, in which the sugar residues are deoxyribose.
+which the sugar residues are deoxyribose.
 The primary carrier of genetic information (Klug, 2003).
-The molecule
+The molecule of heredity

 Dihybrid